Design Hub developer guide - plugins¶

 Returns:

-- the PDB file
+- the PDB file contents as a string

-async PDBUtilities.findLigands(pdbCode): string[]
+async PDBUtilities.default.findLigands(pdbCode): string[]

 Downloads a PDB file with the specified 4 letter code from the Protein Data Bank and extracts the list of available ligands.
+Equivalent to calling load(pdbCode) followed by findResidues(pdb).

 Parameters: